 - Easy to create and set up the vehicle

 - Lower access to capital at the vehicle level (since it doesn’t have the same credit as the sponsor)

-- Market to Market accounting rules could be triggered if an asset is sold and thus impacts the sponsor’s balance sheet
+- Mark to Market accounting rules could be triggered if an asset is sold, significantly impacting the sponsor’s balance sheet

-- Regulation changes could cause serious problems for companies using these vehicles
+- Regulatory changes could cause serious problems for companies using these vehicles

-- The optics surrounding SPVs is sometimes negative
+- The optics surrounding SPVs are sometimes negative

 Learn more from Wharton about special purpose vehicles and why companies use them.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.
 To keep learning and advancing your finance career, we highly recommend the additional CFI resources below: